OTBProject/OTBDocs/docs/tutorial-repeat-commands.md

    Disadvantage: you have to add all of the repeats at practically the same moment (or the repeats will be offset from each other differently when the bot restarts).

  - You can have the repeat interval and offset be based on the beginning of each hour, rather than based on the time it is added.
 Then, with an interval of 10 minutes, an offset of 4 minutes, and starting at 10 o'clock, it will run at 10:04, 10:14, 10:24, etc., until it resets at the start of the next hour (11 o'clock).
-   Disadvantage: intervals which are not even factors of 60 minutes (e.g. 13 minutes) will have their last interval of each hour shortened.
+   Disadvantage: intervals which are not even factors of 60 minutes (e.g. 13 minutes) may have their last interval of each hour shortened.

 ## Syntax for Adding Repeats